JHRobotics/vmdisp9x/README.md

 Of course, there is alternative for DX8 and DX9 called Swiftshader 2.0

+## QEMU
+QEMU is supported since **v1.2023.0.10**.
+Supported adapters are `-vga std` which using modified VBE driver (`qemumini.drv`) and `-vga vmware` where VMware driver now works but is limited to 32 bpp colors only.
+I plan to support *VirGL* in future, but currently no 3D acceleration isn't available in QEMU.

 ## Technical
 `*.drv` = 16bit driver runs in 16-bit protected mode in RING 3 (!) but with access to I/O instructions

 `*.vxd` = 32bit driver runs in 32-bit protected mode in RING 0

 `*.dll` = 32bit user library runs in 32-bit protected mode in RING 3

 ## Security